-Here you can find some basic information about my current research projects.
+My current research focuses on human rights, political violence, and foreign policy.
+Below, you can find some basic information about my ongoing research projects.

 Foreign Policy During Intrastate and Extrastate Conflict: Patterns of Support, Retaliation, and Opportunism

 Abstract: External support for violent groups in other countries has become an increasingly popular instrument of foreign policy over the last seventy years.
 A central component of my dissertation asks why states favor the provision of certain resources (e.g.~territorial access, troop support, military training) over others.
 In addition, I examine how the provision of weapons and external arms control efforts (arms embargoes) affects civilian victimization and civil war intensity.
 This project focuses on understanding how foreign arms fuel internal conflicts and asks whether the international community can do anything to improve human security by denying arms to combatants.
 In all of this work I combine an emphasis on security and conflict issues between states with a focus on the importance of violent sub-state actors.